-In 2015, 17 residential broadband Internet service providers and manufacturers of small network equipment, such as modems and routers used by consumers to access such services, led by the NCTA -The Internet &Television Association and the ConsumerTechnology Association (CTA), signed the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Small Network Equipment.
-This agreement is modeled on the successful Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Set-Top Boxes.
-The primary objective of the agreement is to increase the energy efficiency of small network equipment while promoting rapid innovation and timely introduction of new features.
+In 2015, 17 residential broadband Internet service providers and manufacturers of small network equipment, such as modems and routers used by consumers to access such services, led by the NCTA -The Internet & Television Association and the ConsumerTechnology Association (CTA), signed the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Small Network Equipment.
+This agreement is modeled on the successful Voluntary Agreement for Ongoing Improvement to the Energy efficiency of the agreement is to increase the energy efficiency of small network equipment while promoting rapid innovation and timely introduction of new features.
 The service provider signatories serve 78.3 million residential U.S. Internet subscribers, accounting for 84.4% of the market in 2016.